KalebDykema/WebCalc/README.md

 - Add use of keyboard -DONE
 - Add color changes in buttons when keyboard is being used instead of clicking -DONE
 - Make it responsive and work on mobile
+- Clean up code - DONE
-- Clean up code and separate it into different files
+- Separate code into different files
 # License

 [MIT License 2020](https://mit-license.org), [Kaleb Dykema](https://github.com/KalebDykemal).